fralau/protein/webdoc/docs/reference.md

 # Language reference

-## Definitions
+## Glossary

+_Terms in the definitions that are defined in this glossary are preceded by an arrow (➙)._

 ### General

 - **YAMLpp**: A language based on ➙ YAML, which ➙ pre-processes a ➙ tree containing ➙ constructs into a plain YAML tree.

-- **YAML™**: A data serialization language used in modern applications, mainly for complex, nested configuration files and as a foundation for domain-specific languages (see [Official definition](https://yaml.org/spec/))
+- **YAML™**: A data serialization language used in modern computer programs, mainly for configuration files that are complex and nested, and as a foundation for domain-specific languages (see [Official definition](https://yaml.org/spec/))

 - **Pre-process**: To transform high-level data into a plainer form that will be processed.